fpinscala/fpinscala/README_muc.md

     $ git remote add upstream git@github.com:fpinscala-muc/fpinscala.git
     $ git push -u origin master

+### Get updates from main repo

+When changes are made to the main `git@github.com:fpinscala-muc/fpinscala.git` repository (e.g. new tests) those changes can be pulled by `$ git pull upstream master`.

 ### Import projects into Eclipse

 To import the project into Eclipse the project files have to be generated first.